 The Classic Referral Campaign

 Without a doubt, your loyal customers have some friends that they have been hounding to get in the gym.
-I’m sure their pitch to their friends will be much more persuasive if there is a reward involved with the signup.
-The sense of impulse and a good deal is a driving factor for sales and what makes referrals so effective.
+I’m sure their pitch to their friends will be much more persuasive if there is a reward involved with the sign-up.
+The sense of impulse and a good deal is a driving factor for sales and what makes referral marketing so effective.
 That, and the fact that people trust the opinion of their friends and family so much more than the ad you have running.

 Referrals are particularly effective in gym marketing with quick, shareable links that your clients can send to their friends and family to sign up.
 You can employ this via email, mobile apps, SMS messaging, social media posts, and more.
 Even include a designated modal on your webpage for this referral program.

 Make sure that your clients are well aware and that the reward is something that will be valuable enough to encourage people to be advocates for your brand.
 It is also important to have an effective gym culture that will make people want to share about their experience at your gym.

 Gym managers are, without a doubt, very busy people.
 Saving time with marketing and communicating consistently with clients is imperative, so SMS messaging is a simple, easy way to manage communicating promotions and updates about the gym.
 SMS marketing has a 98% open rate, which is…. awesome for marketing.